ARMmbed/BLEIntros/Docs/InDepth/Debugging.md

 ###The LED Error() Utility

-The mbed SDK includes a nice utility called ``error()``.
+The mbed SDK includes a utility called ``error()``.
 It takes in printf()-style parameters, but its output is an LED pattern that is easily identified as an alert.
 This gives visual error indication without need to write with ``printf()`` (as we do below).
 It is used for runtime errors, which are errors caused by:

 * Code trying to perform an invalid operation.